Sales & Support: +1 (480) 360-6463

 Executive Recruiters work in a company’s human resources department or for third-party recruitment firms that assist suitable prospects connected with competing companies.

-An Executive Recruiters’ duty is to function as a link between an employer and job seekers, especially for positions that are difficult to fill and require a long list of unique requirements.
 Executive Recruiters utilize databases, advertisements, and their professional networks to discover people who would be a suitable fit for a career, conducting research on each prospect before speaking with them about the position.

-Executive Recruiters evaluate applications, arrange interviews, and manage new hire paperwork on the company’s side.
 They assist the candidate with all aspects of their transition to their new employer’s team.
 Executive Recruiters can assist in the revision of job descriptions to ensure that they are accurate.

 Related Job Titles for Executive Recruiter